 You can see which apps are accessed by each account and which apps are deleted for specific accounts

-Below is a list of the account filters that can be applied.
-Most filters support multiple values as well as NOT, in order to provide you with a very powerful tool for policy creation.
+Following is a list of the account filters that can be applied.
+Most filters support multiple values as well as NOT, in order to provide you with a powerful tool for policy creation.

-Affiliation: The affiliation will be either Internal or External.
+Affiliation: The affiliation is either Internal or External.
 To set which users and accounts are internal, under Settings make sure to set the IP address range of your internal organization.
-In the event that the account has admin permissions the icon in the Accounts table will appear with the addition of the red tie .
+In the event that the account has admin permissions the icon in the Accounts table appears with the addition of the red tie.

 App: You can filter for any API connected app being used by accounts in your organization.

 Domain: Enables you to filter for users in specific domains.